-California Divorce Information is a brief discussion of the what you should consider before seeking a divorce.
-As you read, I will walk you through the process of how to get a divorce in the State of California.
+California Divorce Information is a brief discussion about what you should consider before seeking a divorce.
+As you read, I will walk you through the process of how to get a divorce in California.
 This California Divorce Information can be used by a husband or wife.

 Are You Ready for Divorce?

 Before taking another step, you need to be sure that you want a divorce and that there is no hope of reconciliation.
 If you are not sure, take the time to talk to your partner first.
 It is better to find out if both of you want to remain married and that you can work out your difference rather than discovering this later when you are in the divorce process.

 Interviewing a Potential Divorce Lawyer

 I need a divorce attorney.
 How do I find a divorce attorney?

 Interviewing an attorney to handle your divorce does not have to be a difficult undertaking.
 There are plenty of attorneys who will offer you a free consultation to discuss your divorce.
 What is important is to find an attorney with whom you can work with.
 Remember that a divorce is both an emotional and financial undertaking.
 You will need to hire an attorney whom you are comfortable sharing personal and sensitive information.
 Make sure that you are able to communicate with your attorney and that the attorney you meet will be handling your case.
 You do not want to hire an attorney only to later discover that the attorney you first met is not directly handling your case.

 Can I get a phone consultation?
 What should I discuss?
 What will the lawyer want to know?